okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/data-binding.md

 Automatic binding takes place when the `id` of a map area matches one of the values of the ***Categories*** column.
 If the match is successful, the area status is set to **"Matched"**, is internally linked to the matched data point, and becomes interactive and customizable by the user.
 If the match is not successful, the area status is set as **"Unmatched"**.

-#### Matching Rules

-The way the matching process works can be customized by the user through a specific option ([Data Binding Mode](../../options/advanced-settings/data-binding-mode.md)); thus, with proper configuration, the `id` does not have to match the column values exactly, but it must be close enough to be considered a match.

-**By default, matching is case-insensitive and ignores leading/trailing spaces and accents.**
+**Matching is case-insensitive and ignores leading/trailing spaces and the first character, if it's an underscore and is followed by a number.**

-For example: if you have a column with the values *"Area1"*, *"Area2 "*, and *"Area3"*, and the map has areas with the identifiers `area1`, `Area2`, and `areà3`, the automatic binding will be successful for all of them.
+For example: if you have a column with the values *"Area1"*, *"Area2 "*, and *"3area"*, and the map has areas with the identifiers `area1`, `Area2`, and `_3area`, the automatic binding will be successful for all of them.

 <todo>Diagram of column values and svg image and interior code</todo>